Babilinski/vosk-stt-unity/README.md

+# Deprication

+This project is no longer supported.
+Please see the official implementation : "https://github.com/alphacep/vosk-unity-asr"

 # About

 Implementation of the Vosk offline speech to text (STT) library inside of Unity.
 I created this just to see if it could be done.
 Contributions are welcomed!